tombailey/dead-link-detection/README.md

 The following items are desirable features for the future:

-- analyze the HTML returned from seemingly okay pages to check they aren't actually broken
-    - e.g. 200 status code -> client-side rendering/AJAX request -> "not found" in HTML
 - grpc support
 - prometheus metrics support
 - CI/CD for automated testing and docker image pushes